- Anchor & Star: May Offensive

-The hamlet of Dien Que has been a quiet bastion of peace and tranquility for decades.
+The town of Dau Vao Song has been a quiet bastion of peace and tranquility for decades.
 Generations of farmers have worked the land to provide for their families and to make a meager living selling their wares.
 The primary source of income has historically been agriculture.
 Rice crops are usually good and the village has an abundant supply of livestock.
 Over the years, residents have resorted to other means of generating income.
 Every month the men and boys travel into the nearby hills to cut firewood.
 The split logs are then sold to Phuoc Ia at a small profit.
 The practice of logging has become more dangerous due to the presence of US and NVA forces in the area.

 Request More Information